A Mixpanel User profile reflects the most recent information about a user.

-- Set People profiles with Mixpanel’s people set call: mixpanel.people.set();
+- Set user profiles with Mixpanel’s people set call: mixpanel.people.set();

 Mixpanel adds the user name and address to the user’s profile.

-You must use the identify call with the people set call to get People properties and set a user’s profile.
+You must use the identify call with the people set call to get User profile properties and set a user’s profile.

-In Mixpanel, you can change People properties, such as a phone number or age, at any time.
-As a result People profiles reflect the most current information about a user.
+In Mixpanel, you can change User profile properties, such as a phone number or age, at any time.
+As result User profiles reflect the most current information about a user.
 Conversely, you cannot change event properties.
 Properties that are sent with an event never change.
 You can change properties in that event, but those changes won’t affect the previous instance of that event.

-To learn more about event and People properties, see Event Properties, Super Properties, People Properties.
+To learn more about event and User profile properties, see Event Properties, Super Properties, User Profile Properties.

 The Activity Feed displays all the events an individual user performs.
-The distinct ID connects the events to the People profile.
+The distinct ID connects the events to the User profile.

 This image shows an example of a user’s activity feed.
-In this view, you can see the seven events that share the same distinct ID with the user, Shayan.
+In this view, you can see the seven events that share the same distinct ID with the user, Erik Johnson.

-To create targeted messages or build a campaign, you need relevant user information for the notification you chose.
-Mixpanel has reserved user properties you can use to target users in messaging.
-Then you can use those People properties to filter messages.
+To create targeted messages or build a journey, you need relevant user information for the notification you chose.
+Mixpanel has reserved user profile properties you can use to target users in messaging.
+Then you can use those User profile properties to filter messages.
 For example, if your app sells shoes, you could filter your properties to target an email to users who bought a particular brand, style, and size.